yohannesfanuel936-cpu/smart-irrigation-system/README.md

            -potentio meter=for lcd
            -HC bluetooth module
            -uv led
+           -ldr sennsor
            WOOD FOROVEL ALL CAse
 ##how it works

- mq and soil sensors reads data and send it to the esp 32s3 which has its own local area website which we can access wit the ip adress it gives us in the serial monitor of our programming applications then on the website thereis a data chart which is coded by java scrips it gives live data charts for the soil moisture sensor and provides it to us on the website dachboard it also has an alerting system for the mq smoke sensor whih alerts us when smoke is detected and also has a percent bar that shows us data from the water level sensor the pump,lcd,relay,raindrop,humidity are all accessed from the arduino uno recives data from the humidity and raindrop sensor and displays it on the lcd screen and the other arduino is connected to a bluetooth module to recive signals from mobile devices from a certain app to control(switching on /off ) the pump module and the uv light led and the cooling system which is used to cool down the crops when temperature is high which we can  see on the lcd display this all coordinates to make this project
+ mq and soil sensors reads data and send it to the esp 32s3 which has its own local area website which we can access wit the ip adress it gives us in the serial monitor of our programming applications then on the website thereis a data chart which is coded by java scrips it gives live data charts for the soil moisture sensor and provides it to us on the website dachboard it also has an alerting system for the mq smoke sensor whih alerts us when smoke is detected and also has a percent bar that shows us data from the water level sensor the pump,lcd,relay,raindrop,humidity are all accessed from the arduino uno recives data from the humidity and raindrop sensor and displays it on the lcd screen and the other arduino is connected to a bluetooth module to recive signals from mobile devices from a certain app to control(switching on /off ) the pump module and the uv light led and the cooling system which is used to cool down the crops when temperature is high which we can  see on the lcd display and also the ldr sensor overplays the arduino if there is sunlight we cant turn on the led because there is no use this all coordinates to make this project